Chainflow/solana-mission-control/INSTRUCTIONS.md

 $ cd solana-mission-control
 $ cp example.config.toml config.toml
 ```

+Note : (OPTIONAL) If you wish to pass your config path from env variabale then you can use this command. `export CONFIG_PATH="/path/to/config"` (ex: export CONFIG_PATH="/home/Desktop").

 Edit the `config.toml` with your changes.
 Information on all the fields in `config.toml` can be found [here](./docs/config-desc.md)

 Note : Before running this monitoring binary, you need to add below configuration to prometheus.yml, which you have configured while installing prometheus.